mkarnebeek/bash-oneliners/dns/max-3-nameservers-fix/README.md

 Steps
 ----
-1. Append the following line to all openvpn configuration files
+1. Append the following line to all openvpn configuration files.
+This makes openvpn communicate the dns servers to resolvconf.
 <pre>
 script-security 2
 up /etc/openvpn/update-resolv-conf
 down /etc/openvpn/update-resolv-conf
 </pre>
 2. Install bind9 and configure it as a forwarding server (https://www.digitalocean.com/community/tutorials/how-to-configure-bind-as-a-caching-or-forwarding-dns-server-on-ubuntu-14-04)
-3. Place the following includes:
+3. Place the following includes.
+These files get written by the resolvconf hook script.
   - in /etc/bind/named.conf.options <code>include "/etc/bind/named.conf.options";</code>
   - in /etc/bind/named.conf.local <code>include "/etc/bind/named.conf.local.forwardzones";</code>
 4. Remove the resolv.conf link and point it to bind9